Scaling Dam Sailing Club Bye-laws

 10.9.
-All member's property must be removed from the grounds of Scaling Dam by 31st December in the year in which the member resigns from the Club.
-Any property so remaining after 31st December will be deemed abandoned unless alternative arrangements have been made with the Membership Secretary.
-This paragraph is no longer required since dinghy parking fee is now for 12 months
+All member's property must be removed from the grounds of Scaling Dam by the end of the membership year in which the member resigns from the Club (the last year in which membership fees were paid).
+Any property so remaining at the Club during the following (& unpaid) membership year will be deemed abandoned unless alternative arrangements have been made with the Membership Secretary.

 10.10.
 Abandoned Craft may be subject to removal to a location that the Main Committee deems suitable and subsequently disposed by the club.

 a.
 Where the owner is known, he/she shall be notified in writing, using the Recorded Delivery service.
 Proof of posting shall be proof of receipt.
 Failure to remove the Craft within 7 days will result in the Craft being disposed of by any means which the Main Committee deems suitable.